TABLE OF CONTENTS

 Lily replied that Maple World and Grandis had started converging as a result of the Transcendents’ disappearance.
 They all then realized that if the Transcendents’ existence had influenced the world, and that their absence had resulted in the two worlds’ convergence, it meant that Maple World and Grandis had originally been the same world.

 (A/N: This is what the White Mage meant originally when he told Shade that the curse won’t matter.
-Since the two worlds will become one, there’s no dimensional travel between Maple World and Grandis, which means that no one will forget him if he goes back and forth between them.
-After his class revamp, however, Shade’s curse has already been lifted by the Fox God, meaning that this is all completely irrelevant.
+Since the two worlds will become one, there’s no dimensional travel between Maple World and Grandis, which means that no one will forget him if the Fox God’s protection wears out and he ends up traveling between dimensions.

 (A/N: This is where the 6th job advancement storyline is meant to take place, although you technically don’t need to complete it in order to story the Cernium storyline.)